 INTPs are considered one of the more dreamy, thoughtful, and imaginative personality types, with a strong interest in scientific discovery.
 A typical INTP is incredibly innovative, intelligent, logical, and insightful, and loves to uncover complex puzzles.

 Most INTPs have a wide range of hobbies and like exploring various new things as they have an interest in so many different subjects.
-For an INTP, learning and growing are important, and they always want to try out things that improve their education and experience.
-INTPs can also find themselves becoming bored quickly, so they need hobbies and interests that can challenge them intellectually.
+Learning and growing are important to INTPs, and they always want to try out things that improve their education and experience.
+INTPs can also find themselves becoming bored quickly, so they need activities that can challenge them intellectually.
 Don't be surprised if an INTP bounces from one hobby to the next, as they'll want to learn as much as possible.

 - Learning languages